2024-learn/dns-deep-dive/README.md

       - If the org's audience is an even more specific location e.g. Wales, a geoTLD such as .wales would make more sense
     - What is your particular field?
       - If the website is going to advertise your business, you might want to use an industry specific TLD
-    - Does the TLD you are intersted in have any local presence requirements?
+    - Does the TLD you are interested in have any local presence requirements?
       - Some TLDs like Canada's .ca, China's .cn and US's .us do have local presence requirements, which means that only citizens and entities native to those countries are permitted to register domains within those TLDs
 - __Choosing a Second-Level Domain:__
   - Your second-level domain can have any form you like as long as the name you pick follows the rules of the domain name format.